Nature of the Organization

 The External Relations Director oversees heading the production of advertisements, press releases, and other external communication materials for the SEAMSA.
 He/she is also assigned to manage the website, social media accounts, and official e-mail address of the organization.
 He/she is also assigned to head the External Relations Committee.
 Other duties can be assigned to the External Relations Director upon approval by the Executive Council.

 The Events Director is in charge of heading the organization of conferences, trainings, seminars, and other events of SEAMSA.
 He/she is assigned to head the Conferences and Trainings Committee.
 Other duties can be assigned to the Events Director upon approval by the Executive Council.

 Section 3.
 Terms of Office

-The terms of office of all members of the Executive Council is from January 1 to December 31 of each year.
+The terms of office of all members of the Executive Council shall be for three years and shall commence in January after the scheduled elections.
 All members of the Executive Council may stand for re-election for up to three consecutive terms.

 Section 4.
 Nominations and Elections

 The annual elections for the members of the Executive Council of SEAMSA shall be done every November to December of each year.
 The procedure for the nomination and elections are as follows: